theohbrothers/Generate-DockerImageVariants/README.md

     buildContextFiles = @{
         templates = @{
             'Dockerfile' = @{
+                # Specifies whether the template is common (shared) across distros
                 common = $false     #
+                # Specifies whether the template <file>.header.ps1 will be processed.
+Useful for Dockerfiles
                 includeHeader = $true
+                # Specifies whether the template <file>.footer.ps1 will be processed.
+Useful for Dockerfiles
                 includeFooter = $true
+                # Specifies a list of passes the template will be undergo, where each pass generates a file
                 passes = @(
                     @{
+                        # These variables will be available in $PASS_VARIABLES hashtable when this template is processed
                         variables = @{
                             maintainer = 'foo'
                         }
                     }
                     @{
+                        # These variables will be available in $PASS_VARIABLES hashtable when this template is processed
                         variables = @{
                             foo = 'bar'
                         }
+                        # The name of the second file to generate
                         generatedFileNameOverride = 'Dockerfile.dev'
                     }
                 )
             }
         }
+        # Specifies the paths, relative to the root of the repository, to recursively copy into each variant's build context
         copies = @(
             '/app'
         )